jmtilli/micronovaxrr/deploy/examples/README.txt

 This directory contains the following true XRR measurements:

 - gaaspn_xrr.x00: nominally 20 nm thick GaAsPN layer on nominally 70 nm thick
-  GaP buffer layer on GaP substrate
+  GaP buffer layer on GaP substrate.
+Also available in XRDML format.

-- xrr003.x00: nominally 30 nm thick GaAsPN layer directly on top of GaP substrate
+- xrr003.x00: nominally 30 nm thick GaAsPN layer directly on top of GaP substrate.
+Also, xrr003.xrdml is available in XRDML format.

 And the following simulated fitting target (can be loaded with "File" -> "Load ASCII export"):